 3.1.11.
 Pay Retention: Freezing the rate of pay to that held prior to an action that involuntarily moves an employee to a lower pay schedule.
 Pay retention is not applied where employees are affected by expiration of temporary or unique agreements nor is pay retention applied to protect an employee who may be affected by a reduction in hours or days assigned.

 3.1.12.
 Promotion: An action that moves an employee from one pay schedule or lane to another with a higher base rate.

 3.1.13.
 Voluntary Action: An action that is taken at the request of an employee.

 3.2.
 Basic Procedure that applies to all District Employees:

 3.2.1.
-Notification: The District will give initially hired employees a letter of appointment stating their salary and conditions of employment.
+Notification: The District will give new hire or rehire employees an at-will offer of employment stating their salary and conditions of employment.

 3.2.2.
 Contract Periods

 The period commencing July 1st and ending June 30th.

 July 1st to June 30th

 August 1st to July 31st